Wednesday's Words on a Friday

 The aim of the words is to encourage us to write.
 A story, a poem, whatever comes to mind.

-This month the prompts are supplied by Cindi and can be found here.
+This month the words/prompts are supplied by Margaret Adamson and Sue Fulcher and can be found here

 1. furnishing 2. tablet 3. platform 4. arrow 5. frame 6. content

 1. vase 2. eagle 3. ballroom 4. propelling 5. brand 6. epilogue

 Propelling myself across the floor in my wheeled computer chair, I scooped up the remote and turned on the television, the finals of the Ballroom Dancing competition was to be televised right after the news, so I had marked the timeslot with a big red arrow and even then almost forgot about it, since I rarely looked at the TV guide anymore.
 I no longer danced myself, being instead content to watch, foregoing all the sniping and rivalry that went on backstage; one year a bitter loser had actually gone so far as to rip the dress of the winner as she stood on the small platform to receive her prize.